20 Fun Ways To Save Money

 1. Make It a Challenge

-Gather your friends and family and brainstorm creative ways to save money together.
-Whether it’s seeing who can spend the least on groceries for a week or who can go the longest without buying anything non-essential, turning saving into a group challenge adds a competitive edge that makes cutting costs much more enjoyable.
+You can see who spends the least on groceries in a week or who goes the longest without buying anything non-essential.
+Turning saving into a group challenge adds a competitive edge, making cutting costs much more enjoyable.

 2. Make a Money-Saving Grab Bag

-Write different money-saving ideas on pieces of paper and place them in a grab bag.
-Each month, pull out a new challenge and commit to it.
 This can range from making homemade gifts instead of buying new ones to using only public transportation.
-It keeps your money-saving efforts fresh and exciting – and allows you to ease into frugal living.
+It keeps your money-saving efforts fresh and exciting, and helps you ease into frugal living.

 3. Create a Savings Challenge

-Set a specific savings goal for a certain period (like saving $500 in three months), and track your progress.
 You could create a chart or use an app to visualize your journey, gamifying your savings efforts.

 4. Join a Trade & Swap Group

-Become a part of local or online swap communities.
-These groups allow you to trade items you no longer need for things you want.
+These groups let you trade items you no longer need for items you want.
 Not only does this save money, but it also promotes a sustainable lifestyle and helps you declutter.

 5. Test Your Negotiation Skills

 Take a day to call your service providers (from cable to credit cards) and negotiate lower rates or fees.
-This can be a fun exercise in persuasion and could save you hundreds of dollars annually.

 6. Sign Up for Cash Back Programs

-Enroll in cash-back programs offered by credit cards, websites, or apps.
 It’s like getting paid to shop for the things you would buy anyway.

 7. Make the Banks Work for Your Loyalty

-Regularly review the perks and interest rates offered by your bank and others.
 If you find better deals, don’t hesitate to switch banks or ask your current bank to match the offer.

-8. Cook Budget Friendly Meals as a Family
+8. Cook Budget-Friendly Meals as a Family

-Turn meal preparation into a family event.
 Challenge each family member to come up with a budget-friendly recipe each week.
 This not only saves money but also helps everyone learn valuable cooking skills.

 9. Find New Ways To Spend Your Time

-Explore new hobbies or forms of entertainment that are low-cost or free.
-This could be anything from hiking, joining a community sports league, or learning new skills from free online courses.
+This could be anything from hiking to joining a community sports league to learning new skills through free online courses.

 10. Do an Envelope Challenge

-Allocate your spending money into different envelopes for each category (like eating out, groceries, etc.).
 Once an envelope is empty, that’s it for the month.
 It’s a visual and impactful way to control spending.

 11. Have a Yard Sale

-Organize a yard sale and invite your neighbors to participate.
 It’s a fun way to declutter, meet people, and convert unused items into cash.
-Plus, you can make an event out of it with music and homemade snacks.
+Plus, you can turn it into an event with music and homemade snacks and meet your neighbors (a great way to build community).

 12. Put Yourself on Pause